My Shopping Cart

 ____________________________________________________________________

 The Electrocoup F3020 pruners are now fitted with some of the most hi-tech and powerful microcontrollers in the market that are used in mobile phones and computer technology.
-This technology results in improved user function and innovation enabling more data to be compiled and analyzed by the pruning shear to improve the F3020 performance.
+This technology results in improved user function and innovation, enabling more data to be compiled and analysed by the pruning shear to improve the F3020 performance.

 Progressive Blade Advance at Full Speed (+15% vs F3015)